GandhiCloudLab/terraform-gitops-cp-catalogs-waiops-aimgr-draft/README.md

 # IBM Cloud Pak for Watson AIOps AI-Manager Operator Catalog module

-Module to populate a gitops repository with the resources needed to install the operator catalogs required to install IBM Cloud Pak for Watson AIOps AI-Manager and Infra Automation.
+Module to populate a gitops repository with the resources needed to install the operator catalogs required to install IBM Cloud Pak for Watson AIOps components such as AI-Manager, Event Manager and Infra Automation.

 **Note:** One of the required variable for this module is an IBM Entitlement Key which provides access to the container registry.
 This value can be retrieved from - https://myibm.ibm.com/products-services/containerlibrary